miguelgrinberg/Flask-SocketIO/docs/index.rst

 - The Socket.IO server options have changed in release 1.0.
 They can be provided in the SocketIO constructor, or in the ``run()`` call.
 The options provided in these two are merged before they are used.
+- In release 1.0, when Flask debug mode is enabled, Werkzeug is used as server, even if eventlet or gevent are configured.
+The WebSocket transport is disabled when running in debug mode.
 - The 0.x releases exposed the gevent-socketio connection as ``request.namespace``.
 In release 1.0 this is not available anymore.
 The request object defines ``request.namespace`` as the name of the namespace